The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Introduction

 We prove \approach sound, providing a blueprint for combining the distinct formalisms of auto-active verifiers and static analyses.
 First, we prove that a \ac{DY} attacker can simulate all secret-\emph{independent} I/O operations.
 Consequently, if a \tamarin model permits every secret-\emph{dependent} I/O operation in a codebase, then this codebase refines the model.
-Second, we show that \approach allows reasoning about these secret-\emph{dependent} I/O operations \emph{without} verifying the entire codebase. \Ie we construct the corresponding proof for the entire codebase by starting from the proof for the \core, which we obtain from auto-active verification, and discharging the remaining proof obligations using our static analyses.
+Second, we show that \approach reasons about these secret-\emph{dependent} I/O operations \emph{without} verifying the entire codebase. \Ie we construct the corresponding proof for the entire codebase by starting from the proof for the \core, which we obtain from auto-active verification, and discharging the remaining proof obligations using our static analyses.

-We evaluate \approach on two~Go implementations, the signed \ac{DH} key exchange and the \ac{AWS} Systems Manager Agent~\cite{SSMAgent}, a large (100k+ LoC) codebase widely used by \ac{AWS} customers.
-Part of the latter codebase implements a protocol for encrypted shell sessions.
-We prove secrecy for and injective agreement on the session keys established by both protocols.
-For the \ac{AWS} codebase, \approach allowed us to limit auto-active verification to only about 1\% of the entire codebase, which took less than three~person months.
+We evaluate \approach on two~Go implementations, a signed \ac{DH} key exchange and a fork of the \ac{AWS} \ac{SSM Agent}~\cite{SSMAgent}, a large (100k+ LoC) codebase.
+Part of the latter codebase implements an experimental protocol for encrypted shell sessions.
+We prove secrecy for and \gls{injective-agreement} on the session keys established by both protocols.
+For the \ac{SSM Agent} codebase, \approach allowed us to limit auto-active verification to only about 1\% of the entire codebase, which took less than three~person months.
 This demonstrates that \approach enables, for the first time, the verification of strong security properties at the scale of production codebases.
+Our static analyses and case studies are open-source~\cite{paper-artifact-zenodo, paper-artifact-github}.